mohitagrawal939/redux-toolkit-todo/README.md

 Just add something in input field and click on add todo and you should be abel to see your todo's getting added into the list and will be dispalyed on bottom part.

-> For any assistance do contact me via [hello@mohitagrawal.xyz](mailto:hello@mohitagrawal.xyz) I will try to help you out.
+> For any assistance do contact me via [hey@mohitagrawal.com](mailto:hey@mohitagrawal.com) I will try to help you out.